tbmorlan/tanner-morlan-portfolio/README.md

 - Python, R
 - Python Environments
+- Jupyter Notebook
 - Data Analysis
 - Data Visualization
-- Use various Python libraries for AI such as TensorFlow
+- Use various Python libraries for AI and data analysis such as TensorFlow, matplotlib, pandas, sklearn, and seaborn
 - Train AI